ondrejsevcik/ondrejsevcik.com/app/blog/_content/deprecate-css.md

-import BlogPostLayout from "../../../components/blog-post-layout" import Figure from "../../../components/blog/figure" import deprecatedCssExampleImg from "./deprecated-css-example.png"

-export const meta = {
+---
-  title: "Make Your Deprecated CSS Stand Out",
+title: "Make Your Deprecated CSS Stand Out"
-  description:
-    "Make your deprecated CSS visible in your UI so that every developer can easily spot it.",
+description: "Make your deprecated CSS visible in your UI so that every developer can easily spot it."
-  image: deprecatedCssExampleImg.src,
+image: "/blog-images/deprecated-css-example.png"
-  date: "2019-02-18",
+date: "2019-02-18"
-  tags: ["tech"],
+tags: ["tech"]
-}
+---

 Refactoring CSS is difficult.
 Due to its bazillion selectors and unlimited combinations, it can get pretty nasty.